StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 {% endtabs %}

 {% hint style="info" %}
 If this is disabled, you will need to ensure that the `vm.max_map_count` setting is changed from its common default value of `65530` to `262144`.
-If this is not done, Elasticsearch will fail to start up and its pods will be in a restart loop.
+If this isn't done, Elasticsearch will fail to start up and its pods will be in a restart loop.
 {% endhint %}

 To inspect the current `vm.max_map_count` setting, run the following command.
 Note that it runs a privileged pod: